mapbox/osmpbf-tutorial/Planetfiles.md

 ![](./i/diagram_file_header.gif)

 Each square represents a byte.
 Inside each is written its corresponding hex code, which is like a normal number but in base 16 instead of base 10.
 Two hex digits can represent very possible byte value (0-FF), which would take three decimal digits (0-255).
+In descriptions, we can use `x` in front of our hex values so that they don't get confused with decimal.
+For example, `x18` is equal to 24 in decimal.

 When a byte represents an ANSI character, I've used that character instead of the byte value and colored the square green.
 The rest of the squares are colored based on what type of value they contain.